sjhoeksma/restoff/README.md

 # REST Offline

-Automatically synchronize your local client with backend server data using your existing RESTful API and make that data available offline.
+Automatically synchronize your local client with backend server data using your existingish RESTful API and make that data available offline.

+Cavets are the results must be Json and you should follow [RESTful bests practices][rest-best-practices].

 # Setup